dentarg/auth0-blog/_posts/2017-06-14-javascript-for-microcontrollers-and-iot-part-1.markdown

 -----

 ## Introduction
-I am firm believer that even if something is possible, that doesn't mean it should necessarily be done.
+I am a firm believer that even if something is possible, that doesn't mean it should necessarily be done.
 And that's also what I think about JavaScript in general.
 In contrast to many people out there, I think it is a very reasonable programming language, even in spite of its warts.
 However, that doesn't mean it should be used for *everything*.
 So, in a way, I want to be very clear about something upfront: picking any programming language, for any task, is more than just a matter of choice or taste.
 One way to see this is to think of programming languages as tools.
 Tools are designed for certain uses and applications.
 Of course, you can take a hammer and use it to hammer down a screw instead of a nail.
 Most likely, the result will be subpar.
 Worst case, bad things will happen.
 And this applies to programming languages.
 JavaScript was designed to be *dynamic*, to allow users to *iterate* between versions rapidly, and to get out of the way for small automation tasks and scripts (those that you would normally find on a website).
 It was also designed to be easy to pick up by beginners and people familiar with the syntax of Java.
 Keep this in mind for the next sections where we will explore how JavaScript fits in this mindset.
 For now, just remember: think of programming languages as tools, and "pick the right tool for the right job."

 If you are not familiar with microcontrollers, one way to think of them is to picture a really old system, with very little RAM and a slow CPU, and of course with a very small "disk".
 Of course, microcontrollers come in different sizes, and some of the big ones can stand up to bigger systems, but their purposes are different: microcontrollers are usually designed to provide a certain amount of *programmability* while remaining cost-effective and small.
 Bigger systems, like the ones used in your smartphone, are incredibly more powerful but they are also much more expensive.
 So, it should come as no suprise that microcontrollers are getting used more and more in the IoT craze.
 They are cheaper than bigger systems, and the recent technological advances make microcontroller platforms increasingly more powerful and compact.
 This allows powerful programmability even in cheap products, like your run-of-the-mill IoT kettle.